Varkalas/Tower-of-Hero-Assistant/README.md

 * Export to Excel/OpenOffice
 * Copy to clipboard?
 * Convert stupid abcABC number convention to real numbers
-* Acquire the Cumulative statistics by OCRing that word and then gathering the data underneath
+* Change the Cumulative statistics to be an intelligible format (standard math)
 * Make into a standalone executable using pip installer
 * Ability to remove Records columns
 * Implement with wxWidgets and give an option on which GUI to select upon loading